 The equity shares of the Company are listed on the National Stock Exchange of India Limited (NSE).

-The standalone financial statements as at and for the year ended March 31, 2024 have been prepared in accordance with Indian Accounting Standards ("Ind AS”) notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time) and presentation requirements of Division II of Schedule III to the Companies Act, 2013, (Ind AS compliant Schedule III), as applicable to the standalone financial statements.
+The standalone financial statements as at and for the year ended March 31,2025 have been prepared in accordance with Indian Accounting Standards (“Ind AS”) notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time) and presentation requirements of Division II of Schedule III to the Companies Act, 2013, (Ind AS compliant Schedule III).

-The standalone financial statements have been prepared on a historical cost convention and on an accrual basis, except for certain items that are measured at fair value as required by relevant Ind AS:
+The standalone financial statements have been prepared on a historical cost convention and on an accrual basis, except for certain items measured at fair value as required by relevant Ind AS:

-(i) Financial assets and financial liabilities measured at fair value (refer accounting policy on financial Instruments);
+i) Financial assets and financial liabilities measured at fair value (refer to accounting policy on financial Instruments);

-(ii) Defined benefit and other long-term employee benefits.
+ii) Defined benefits and other long-term employee benefits.

-The standalone financial statements of the Company are presented in Indian rupees, the national currency of India, which is the functional currency of the Company and the currency of the primary economic environment in which the Company operates.
-All financial information presented in Indian rupees has been rounded to the nearest lakh except share and per share data in terms of Schedule III unless otherwise stated.
+The standalone financial statements of the Company are presented in Indian Rupees, the functional currency of the Company.
+All financial information is rounded to the nearest Lakh, except share and per share data, unless otherwise stated.

-The preparation of standalone financial statements in conformity with the recognition and measurement principles of Ind AS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income, expenses, disclosure of contingent assets and disclosure of contingent liabilities.
+The preparation of standalone financial statements in conformity with the recognition and measurement principles of Ind AS requires management to make judgments, estimates, and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income, expenses, disclosure of contingent assets, and contingent liabilities.
 Actual results may differ from these estimates.

-Estimates and underlying assumptions are reviewed on a periodic basis.
-Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.
-In particular, information about significant areas of estimation, uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amounts recognised in the standalone financial statements is included in the following notes:
+Estimates and underlying assumptions are reviewed periodically.
+Impact of revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.
+In particular, significant areas of estimation, uncertainty, and critical judgments that have the most significant effect is included in the following notes:

-(i) Defined employee benefit assets / liabilities determined based on the present value of future obligations using assumptions determined by the Company with advice from an independent qualified actuary.
+(i) Defined employee benefit assets/liabilities determined based on the present value of future obligations using actuarial assumptions.

 (iii) Impairment of trade receivables: The Company estimates the probability of collection of accounts receivable by analyzing historical payment patterns, customer status, customer credit-worthiness and current economic trends.
 If the financial condition of a customer deteriorates, additional allowances is made.